getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 `geo.region`
 `geo.city`

-: Restrict results to events triggered from a geographic area.
+: Restrict results to events triggered by a geographic area.

 `release`